Grace Mary Crowfoot: An early campaign against FGM

 Learning their handicrafts was Crowfoot's way of getting to know the Sudanese women and understand their lives.
 Through these contacts she also learned, with horror, of the local tradition of Female Genital Mutilation which in Sudan took the most severe form, infibulation.

 Always quick to respond, she considered how an outsider, someone related to the colonial government, might best intervene.
-In 1921, Molly attended a dinner party with the British Governor-General Sir Lee Stack where she spoke loudly and insistently about FGM.
-As he later told a colleague, he was embarrassed to hear this shocking topic over dinner but Crowfoot would not be silenced.
-This interaction led to approval to set up the first school of midwifery in Sudan in 1921: Omdurman Midwifery Training School.
+In 1921, Molly attended a dinner party with the British Governor-General Sir Lee Stack where she spoke loudly and insistently about FGM, a custom that officials might never learn about during their three-year service in the country.
+As Stack later told a colleague, he was embarrassed to hear this shocking topic over dinner but Crowfoot would not be silenced.
+This interaction led to permission in 1921 to set up the Omdurman Midwifery Training School, the first such institution in Sudan.
 It aimed to train local midwives, improve conditions of childbirth and, at the same time, begin to tackle the practise of FGM.
 To head the school Crowfoot summoned two fellow pupils from her Clapham days, the midwife sisters "Bee" and "Gee" (Beatrice and Mabel) Wolff.